zzsure/computer-course-reading/High Performance MySQL.md

 - READ COMMITTED: a transaction will see only those changes made by transactions that were already committed when it began, and its changes won't be visible to others until it has committed.
 - REPEATABLE READ: It guarantees that any rows a transaction reads will "look the same" in subsequent reads within the same transaction, but in theory it still allows another tricky problem: phantom reads.
 - SERIALIZABLE: In a nutshell, SERIALIZABLE places a lock on every rrow it reads.

+## Deadlocks
+A deadlock is when two or more transactions are mutually holding and requesting locks on the same resources, creating a cycle of dependencies.

+## Transaction Logging
+Transaction logging helps make transactions more efficient.
+Instead of updating the tables on disk each time a change occurs, the storage engine can change its in-memory copy of the data.
+This is very fast.

+## Transactions in MySQL

+### AUTOCOMMIT
+MySQL operates in AUTOCOMMIT mode by default.
+This means that unless you've explicitly begun a transaction, it automatically executes each query in a separate transaction.

+### Mixing storage engines in transactions
+MySQL doesn't manage transactions at the server level.
+Instead, the underlying storage engines implement transactions themselves.
+This means you can't reliably mix different engines in a single transaction.

+### implicit and explicit locking